 News & Media

-Welcome to our News & Media page.
-We have provided here for you here updated information a review of news, press releases and soon to be...our own blog of seasonal activities with the growing and harvesting of heirloom tomato seeds and activities around the upcoming Carmel TomatoFest.
+Welcome to our TomatoFest News & Media page.
+We have provided for you here updated information a review of TomatoFest news, press releases, events and soon to be...our own blog of seasonal activities with the growing and harvesting of heirloom tomato seeds.

 July 16, 2007 - Gary Ibsen announced the 2007 TomatoFest Hall of Fame Award winners.
 The TomatoFest "Hall of Fame," is an awards program designed to recognize persons who have consistently demonstrated excellence in their field.
 These are persons who have contributed greatly to the success of the Carmel TomatoFest and the resurgence, bio-diversity and sustainability of heirloom tomatoes and other foods.
 They are culinary artists committed to quality, healthful living and innovation.
 They are specialty food producers, farmers, journalists, authors, educators, members of the hospitality industry and persons in public service who are dedicated to enhancing the quality and healthfulness of our lives.